Porth Community School: History

-PORTH COUNTY. (not Porth County Girls/Boys as above)

-In 1961, Vernon Owen Jones became headmaster of 'Porth County Grammar School for Boys'.
-Jones was born in Llwynypia. the son of Daniel and Violet Thomas, and attended Tonypandy Grammar School.
-He obtained his first BA honours degree in history at Cardiff University (to be followed by two other degrees, a BSc Econ and an MEd), and did his teachers training at 'Porth County Grammar School for Boys'.
-He was initially an English and History teacher at the school, then head of the History department, and eventually headmaster of the school.
-During his time at the school, Jones was affectionately known as 'Santos' by the pupils, due to his Mexican "demeanor" and "moustache".
-His eccentric behaviour was well known at the school, and although he was strict at times, his pupils described him as "fair".
+In 1961, Vernon Owen Jones became headmaster of Porth County Grammar School for Boys.
 Jones was headmaster from 1961 to 1984, and saw the amalgamation of the 'Porth County Girls' and 'Porth County Boys' grammar schools (along with the Secondary Modern Schools of Llwyncelyn, Trealaw and Ynyshir) into what is now known as 'Porth County Community School'.
 He retired from the school in 1984, and after retiring, he wrote a number of books about Porth, including one about his experiences as headmaster at 'Porth County'.

-Present day

-2003 demolition

-After six to seven weeks of preparation, a demolition team reduced parts of the 'upper school' to a pile of rubble during the weekend of 31 May to 1 June 2003, with site clearance taking place within the subsequent weeks following the demolition.
+During 2003, after six to seven weeks of preparation, a demolition team reduced parts of the 'upper school' to a pile of rubble during the weekend of 31 May to 1 June 2003, with site clearance taking place within the subsequent weeks following the demolition.

-Substance misuse in the school

-In November 2003, an investigation found that steroid use in South Wales was on the rise in teenagers.
-More disturbingly, The Guardian discovered that the use of steroids was "spreading" from the gym to the playground.
-The Guardian went on to say that staff at 'Porth County Community School' had "caught young teenagers" using steroids at the school, and on one occasion, found steroids on the school premises.
-Steve Bowden (the school headteacher at the time) commented: "It is becoming more apparent now.
-It seems to come from a macho gym culture.
-The boys who are taking the drugs are not top sportsmen, they are just looking for respect in their communities and for whatever reason are turning to the gym and sometimes steroids."